 However, Huel's website has a minimum quantity purchase on many products.
 You have to buy two boxes of its snack bars or two bags of its drink mixes if you want to check out, for example.
 Fortunately, it lets you create custom bundles to circumvent these quantity requirements.
 But for anyone looking to try just a small amount of a single product, the up-front cost ends up being higher than it should be.

 We've put together a simple chart to show you the best available prices per meal or bar from each company's subscription savings plans, excluding products not carried by both companies.

-|Powdered meal replacements||$1.57||$2.21|
+|Powdered meal replacements||$1.91||$2.21|

 |Active duty military|

 From a nutrition standpoint, we found Huel to beat Soylent in nearly every way.
-They have a better macronutrient balance, a more comprehensive vitamin and mineral package, and a protein source that we strongly prefer over Soylent's.
+Its products have a better macronutrient balance, a more comprehensive vitamin and mineral package, and a protein source that we strongly prefer over Soylent's.
 Let's take a look at each nutritional component to see why we choose Huel for nutrition.

 Macronutrient balance is the ratio of carbs, fat, protein, and fiber in a given food.
 We found Soylent's main line of drinks to be a little too fatty compared to Huel's.

 If you're looking to meal replacements as an opportunity to supplement your protein intake, you'll find some outstanding options from either company.
-Comparing their ready-made drinks, we found Huel's flavors vary in protein content between 20 and 22g.
-Conversely, all of Soylent's flavors contain 20g of protein.
+Comparing their primary ready-made drinks, we found Huel's flavors vary in protein content between 20 and 22g.
+Conversely, all of Soylent's main flavors contain 20g of protein.

 Our testers found that both companies got their shipments out quickly, and we received our orders from them in about five business days.